sakoht/data-provenance/provenance/README.md

 }
 ```

-A function like the above is a `Function2`, meaning it takes two inputs.
-Note that the Function2 takes three parameterized types, starting with the output type, then the input types sequentially.

-Scala implements `Function0` - `Function22`.
-This pattern is similar for many builtin classes (`Tuple1`-`Tuple22`, etc.).

 Both are called the same way:
 ```
 val out: String = foo(123, 9.99)
 out == "123,9.99"
 ```

+A `Function2` takes two inputs, and has three parameterized types: the output type followed by each of the input types.
+Scala implements `Function0` - `Function22`.
+This pattern is similar for many builtin classes (`Tuple1`-`Tuple22`, etc.).

 Adding Provenance
 -----------------

-To add data-provenance to our toy function above, we have equivalents to the above Function classes, but they have
+To add data-provenance we modify the long version of a function declaration:
+- `Function2WithProvenance` replaces `Function2`
-- `def impl` instead of `def apply`
+- `def impl` replaces `def apply`
 - `val currentVersion: Version = ??? // example: Version("0.1")

 ```